grecoe/AzureIOTExample/README.md

 # AzureIOTExample

-This repo creates an example on how to use Azure IOT Hub to recieve and send messages to an IOT device.
+This repo creates an example on how to use Azure IOT Hub to recieve and send messages to an IOT device in a generic way and without tying all the loose ends up.

+### Scenario
+The solution has multiple IOT devices spread across a geographic region, or perhaps within a single factory.

+The devices all report status through an Azure IOT Hub.
+Attached to the IOT hub is an Azure Stream Analytics job which branches that incoming sensor data to two storage services:

+- Azure Cosmos DB for long term storage
+- Azure Table Storage for temporary storage

+Periodically the temporary storage is processed for:

+- Determine if a certain state has been reached, and if so, send a control message back to the reorting IOT device.
+- Maintain the temorary storage as it just needs enough data to process.

+> This example solution does not include the connection of a Cosmos DB to the solution for cost reasons.
+Pushing data with an Azure Stream Analytics job to cosmos is a trivial task.

+> This example solution does not implement the timer triggered Azure Function to process the temporary storage.
+This functionality is provided through a Python script included in this directory.
+Wrapping this to an Azure Function is also a relatively trivial task.

+### Prerequisites
 To succesfully use this sample you must

 - Have an Azure Subscription